It is no longer news that there are so many ways to make legit money online in Nigeria. And many people are making it.

-For instance where you set a very high price, you’d come off as a cheat to some clients.
+For instance, depending on your target audience, if you set a very high price, you’d come off as a cheat to some clients.

-And when you set a price too low, you’ll not only cheat your self, clients could even think you’re not good enough.
+And when you set a price that’s too low, you’ll end up cheating yourself, because some clients would even think you’re not good enough.

-So to be on the safe side especially for the starter, you may need to have both a general and customised pricing system.
+So to be on the safe side especially for the beginner, you may need to have both a general and customized pricing system.